j0well/nttnetworkproject/README.md

 Updated all the configurations fot DMZ, LAN and WAN policys in the firewall GUI.

 #### Domain Setup
+Task: Add a Win2012r2 server to the lab workspace.

 <img width="531" alt="image" src="https://github.com/j0well/nttnetworkproject/assets/126909236/a4641571-1f4a-4ef1-8a3d-7e313735191e">

 Changed the address of teh network adapter.